hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 Some notions of art seem to come up again and again, both in in-person discussions, and [online](https://twitter.com/tomgoldsteincs/status/1569770340317904897), I started to hear the following commonplace ideas of art over and over:

-* "Art is about expression"
+* "Art is about expressing emotion"
-* "Art must create an emotional response"
 * "Art is about the artist's intent"
 * "That's not art, because there's no craft"
 * "That's not art, it's just craft"